 Only six preauthorized, automatic, computer or telephone transfers can be made from your savings account to another account in any calendar month.
 If permitted by your account, checks, drafts, debit card transactions, or similar orders made payable to a third party are included in this limit of six.
 If you exceed this limit, the Bank may be required to close your account or convert your account to a checking account.

 You may transfer funds from your account or receive funds into your account by funds transfer.
 Service fees may apply to your funds transfers and there are limitations on transfers from certain types of accounts.
 Consumers in the United States who electronically transfer funds to consumers or business recipients in foreign countries are sending a remittance transfer, which has the meaning given in Subpart B of Regulation E (12 CFR § 1005.30, et seq.).
-If your funds transfer is a remittance transfer, additional rules apply which will be provided in the disclosures the Bank will give you when you use that service.
+If your fund transfer is a remittance transfer, additional rules apply which will be provided in the disclosures the Bank will give you when you use that service.

 You agree that any rules or regulations of any automated clearing house ("ACH") used shall be fully applicable to and binding upon you and that transfers may not be initiated that violate the laws of the United States.